Order-based Structure Learning without Score Equivalence: Simulation studies

-We first generate the data from the SEM model given in~\eqref{eq:ln.str.eq}.
+We first generate the data from the structural equation models given in~\eqref{eq:ln.str.eq}.
 We fix $p = 40$, set $\omega^* = 1$, and draw the edge weight $B^*_{ij}$ for each edge $i \rightarrow j$ in $G^*$ independently from some distribution $F$.
 We let sample size $n$ be $100, 500$ or $1,000$, and repeat 30 times for each choice.
 In Table~\ref{table:uniform}, we present the result for $F$ being the uniform distribution on $[-1, -0.3]\cup [0.3, 1]$ and that for $F$ being the uniform distribution on $[-1, -0.1]\cup [0.1, 1]$.
 The result for $F$ being the standard Gaussian distribution is displayed in Section~\ref{subsec:compare_supp} in the supplementary material.
-Table~\ref{table:uniform} shows that our method outperforms TD and LISTEN in all settings by any of the four performance metrics, and in most cases, our method is better by a margin of at least one standard error.
+Table~\ref{table:uniform} shows that our method outperforms the other two methods in all settings by any of the four performance metrics, and in most cases, our method is better by a margin of at least one standard error.

+Next, we examine the performance of our method with varying $n$ and $p$.
+To emulate a high-dimensional asymptotic regime where $n$ grows linearly and $p$ increases exponentially, we consider $7$ settings where $n = 30(k+1)$ and $p =7 \cdot 2^{k-1}$ in the $k$-th setting.
+When $k=6$ or $7$, we have $p > n$.
+We generate $G^*$ with $p_{\mathrm{edge}} = d / (p-1)$, where $d = 0.2 \sqrt{n}$ is the expected number of neighbors for each node.
+We sample the edge weight $B^*_{ij}$ for each $i \rightarrow j$ in $G^*$ uniformly from $[-1,-0.5] \cup [0.5, 1]$ and set the error variance $\omega^* = 1$.
+We use the same values for $\alpha, \gamma, \kappa, c_0$ and run 3,000 MCMC iterations with 1,500 discarded samples as burn-in.
+The result of 30 replicates is summarized in Table~\ref{table:highdim}, from which we see that FNR, FDR and flip rates all decrease as $p$ increases.
+Further, the method is considerably scalable as it completes 3,000 iterations within an hour even when $p = 448$.